keboola/developers-docs/extend/custom-science/r/index.md

 by copying [config_template.R](https://github.com/keboola/docs-custom-science-example-r-package/blob/master/tests/config_template.R)
 - Subdirectory `test_that/` which contains the actual [testthat tests](http://r-pkgs.had.co.nz/tests.html)

-You can run the tests localy from RStudio:
+You can run the tests locally from RStudio:

  ![RStudio tests](/extend/custom-science/r/rstudio-tests.png)

-Or you can set them to run automatically on [Travis](https://travis-ci.org/) every time you push into your git repository.
+Or you can set them to run automatically using  [Travis](https://travis-ci.org/) continuous integration server every time you push into your git repository.
 For that you can use the provided
 [travis.yml](https://github.com/keboola/docs-custom-science-example-r-package/blob/master/.travis.yml) file.

 For a more thorough tutorial on developing R packages, see the [R packages book](http://r-pkgs.had.co.nz/).

 ### Subclass Example
-This example takes advantage of the [library](https://github.com/keboola/r-docker-application) RC class.
+This example defines a subclass of the `DockerApplication` RC class from the [KBC R package’s](https://github.com/keboola/r-docker-application).
 [RC classes](http://adv-r.had.co.nz/OO-essentials.html#rc) are a type of classes in R. This approach is fully comparable with the previous [package example](#package-example).
 There are no major differences or (dis)advantages.
 The repository again has to have the file `main.R` in its root.
 The difference is that we create the RS class `CustomApplicationExample` and call